arunasurya/academy/terminal.md

 $ echo hello
 hello
 ```
-- to write simple messages into a file, you can use `echo` and redirect its standard output into a file
+- to write simple messages into a file, you can use `echo` and redirect its standard output into a file (such as testy)
 - use the `cat` command to see what is inside the file
 ```
 $ echo hello aruna > testy